The following is a list of public extractor models that you can use with your MonkeyLearn account.

-- Keyword Extractor (English) - Extract keywords from text in English.
-Keywords can be compounded by one or more words and are defined as the important topics in your content and can be used to index data, generate tag clouds or for searching.
+Keyword Extractor (English) - Extract the most relevant words and expressions from text in English.
+Keywords can be compounded by one or more words and are defined as the important topics in your content and can be used to index data, generate tag clouds, or for searching.

 Email Thread Cleaning

 Email Cleaner & Last Reply Extractor - Extract the last reply from an email thread.
 A cleaning model that removes signatures, confidentiality clauses, and other replies from email threads.
 It relies on statistical algorithms and natural language processing technology to analyze your emails and generate a cleaned version that captures the actual message.
 The targeted language is English.

 Boilerplate Extractor (English) - Extract relevant text from HTML.
 This algorithm can be used to detect and remove the surplus "clutter" (boilerplate, templates) around the main textual content of a web page.

 Html to Text Extractor - Converts a page of HTML into clean, easy-to-read plain ASCII text.

 Opinion Unit Extractor (English) - Extracts opinion units from a given text.
 Useful to separate paragraphs or sentences into smaller pieces of data.